alhytham-tech/fastapi-project-template/README.md

 ### Generate passwords

-You will be asked to provide secret key whic will be used for password hashing.
+You will be asked to provide secret key which will be used for password hashing.
 Open another terminal and run:

 ```bash
 openssl rand -hex 32